nextlub programme

 12:15 A comparative tribological study between sustainable and fossil-based lubrication Mushfiq Hasan, Luleå University of Technology, Sweden

-Microstructure characterization of tribofilms derived from low-phosphorous-content anti-wear additives produced from renewable feedstocks Ezio Amerio, Nouryon
+Microstructure characterization of tribofilms derived from low-phosphorous-content anti-wear additives produced from renewable feedstocks Dr. Ezio Amerio, Nouryon

 12:45 Lunch Break Room 1